Stefan485/Artificial-Intelligence-1/README.md

 Contains some additional problems that can be useful for preparation for the first practical exam.

+## First Practical Exam Materials

+Contains availbale interfaces for the first practical exam.
+It also has the full solution and problem statement of the exam from November 2023.

 ## Contact

 For any auestions, please contact me at: [dejan.gjer@dmi.uns.ac.rs](mailto:dejan.gjer@dmi.uns.ac.rs)